-All guests (including children over age 2) must have a ticket to be admitted into the ceremony.
+All guests (all ages) must have a ticket to be admitted into the ceremony.
+Complimentary tickets for children ages 2 and younger will be available.
 There is no limit to the number of tickets students or guests may purchase.
-Tickets will be available for purchase online, by phone, or in person at the Zellerbach Hall Ticket Office beginning in April.
+Tickets will be available for purchase online, by phone, or in person at the Zellerbach Hall Ticket Office beginning April 3rd.
 Tickets prices are $10.
 Note: the Zellerbach Hall Ticket Office is closed on Mondays.

 Tickets will also be available for purchase the day of the ceremony at the Greek Theatre Box Office.
 The box office will be open from 1:00pm- 2:30pm on the day of the ceremony.
 Tickets can be bought with either cash or check.
 Checks should be made payable to "The UC Regents."
 Please ensure the appropriate number of tickets are purchased, as refunds cannot be processed.

 All seating at the Greek Theatre is general admission and is first-come, first-served for guests who are already present (saving seats is not permitted).
 Guests are also welcome to sit on the grassy hillside above the concrete bleacher seating (note: the steps to the hillside are steep and may not be as accessible for some guests).

 The following items are PROHIBITED inside the Greek Theatre: